 They usually charge less than $10 for two passport photos, and the employees are trained in the proper composition of these photos so you know they will be accurate.

-In addition to this photo used for your passport, you will need to bring with you multiple forms of identification.
+In addition to this photo used for your passport, bring with you:

 When applying for a passport for the first time, make sure you leave yourself plenty of time for the full process.